Globox1997/JobsAddon/README.md

 #### 3. Farmer

-The farmer can define "items" for block drops like wheat, "crafting" for craftable items and "smoker" for item outputs from the smoker.
+The farmer can define "items" for block drops like wheat and "crafting" for craftable items including outputs from the smoker.

 ```json
 {